 Among the criteria for good beer stated in Art For The Home clarity and “polish”, absence of a “foreign” flavour, good flavour, and a lasting creamy head are noteworthy.

-The foreign flavour may refer to an unwanted wild yeast taste, from brettanomyces.
-By the early 1900s pure yeast culture was common in many breweries and would have encouraged a clean, consistent taste.
-Or the foreign flavour may refer to infection or a lactic taste, which some beers at the time must have been subject to.
-Once again some of these tastes have returned to brewing in an attempt to restore historical styles, something that would have puzzled brewers in the period 1890-1920.
+A foreign flavour may refer to an unwanted wild yeast taste, from Brettanomyces.
+By the early 1900s a pure yeast culture was common in many breweries and would have encouraged a clean, consistent taste.
+Or, foreign flavour may have referred to an infected or lactic taste, which some beers at the time must have had due to the primitive sanitation as compared to today.

 Brilliancy was regarded as absolutely necessary for bottled beer in particular.
 Despite all these precautions, sometimes American lager was turbid.
 Further scientific work was needed to control the problem effectively.
 The solution was associated with another New York-based consultancy, Wallerstein Laboratories, which I will discuss in a later post.

 There seems little doubt that, as for Budweiser, A.B.C.
 Bohemian used grain adjunct – corn or rice – in the mash.
 Still, the beers were clearly rich, very hoppy, and with a creamy head.
 They probably resembled modern Pilsner Urquell, or Czechvar (Budweiser Budvar).
 If you blended one with modern Budweiser, that may get close.

 Note re image: the menu reproduced is from the New York Public Library’s (www.nypl.org) digital menu collection, here.
 All intellectual property therein or thereto belong to their owner or authorized users.
 Image believed available for educational and historical purposes.
 All feedback welcomed.